sugaryourcoffee/monitoring/docs/ganglia.md

     08:28:03.325125 IP 192.168.178.120.50833 > 239.2.11.71.8649: UDP, length 48
     08:28:03.332437 IP nagios.43492 > 239.2.11.71.8649: UDP, length 48

-As we can see data is send over *eth1*.
+As we can see data is sent over *eth1*.
 In this case we have to add the IP *192.168.178.111* to the `data_source` definition in the `gmetad.conf` configuration file.

 Web interface is showing page with *fsckopen error*
 ---------------------------------------------------